-For the period from 5th May onwards there were no members employed by other Local Authorities.
-Further services to the value of £0.943m during 2017/18 (2016/17 £2.136m), were commissioned from business, charitable, community, health and educational organisations in which nine members had an interest.
+There were no members employed by other Local Authorities during 2018/2019.
+Services to the value of £1,234m (2017/18 £2.477m), were commissioned from business, charitable, community, health and educational organisations in which 11 members had an interest.
 Contracts were entered into in full compliance with the Council's standing orders.
+Grants totalling £0.353m (2017/18 £0.326m) were paid to a community organisations in which four members declared an interest.
 Members' interests are recorded in their profiles on the Council's website.